lambdaisland/kaocha-cljs2/README.md

 ecosystem of tooling available to ClojureScript.

-When you ask kaocha to run tests of type `:kaocha.type/cljs2`, it would delegate to the implementation of `kaocha-cljs`, which would connect to funnel and forward the tests to chui-remote (which runs in the browser or nodejs).
+When you ask kaocha to run tests of type `:kaocha.type/cljs2`, it would delegate to the implementation of `kaocha-cljs2`, which would connect to funnel and forward the tests to chui-remote (which runs in the browser or nodejs).